Last Updated: December 15, 2021

-Generally speaking, incentive zoning is a provision of a municipal zoning ordinance that allows developers to create a higher density (usually expressed as housing units per acre) in return for providing some feature considered to be in the public interest.
-This extra often is called a density bonus.
+Generally speaking, incentive zoning is a provision of a municipal zoning ordinance that allows developers to create a higher density in return for providing some feature considered to be in the public interest.
+Usually this higher density is expressed as more housing units per acre, or maybe an extra floor of height in the case of office buildings, as examples.
+This extra revenue-generating capability for a development often is called a density bonus.

 This tower in the park theory now is largely discredited, but the technique lingers and has become ever more versatile.
 It might work in your community.